MODLanguage/modl.uk/README.md

-# modl.uk
+# MODL.uk
-The MODL.uk website
+The website for Minimal Object Description Language at http://www.modl.uk